Table of content

 - Scope estimation.
 At this phase, we figure out how much work is expected to be done and how many people need to be involved.

-For that, a business analyst communicates with a client to figure out his/her needs and wants.
+For that, a business analysts communicates with a client to figure out his/her needs and wants.
 Based on that information, business analysts define the project's requirements and determine the project's scope.

-- When the client has a predefined scope, we'll discuss the budget with the client by considering the priorities and estimated or given timelines.
+- The client has a predefined scope.
+We'll discuss the budget with the client by considering the priorities and estimated or given timelines.

-- If the client doesn't know the exact scope, we can carry out a discovery stage where we make hypotheses and test them with prototypes' help.
+- The client doesn't know the exact scope.
+We can carry out a discovery stage where we make hypotheses and test them with prototypes' help.

 Based on the test results, we analyze whether the existing scope reflects our objectives.
 If not, we proceed with further discovery and research until we find the needed scope.